This blog may contain affiliate links. Read our disclosure policy for more info.

 Other than hiking, there are lots of other amazing things to do in and around Queenstown.
 Some of my favorites are:

-- Full-Day Milford Sound Experience – This award-winning Queenstown cruise takes place in one of the most scenic places in New Zealand, Milford Sound in Fiordland National Park.
-This tour takes you along a scenic drive stopping at many of the best lakes, valleys, and tunnels before ending the experience on a 2-hour cruise through the fjords and waterfalls in Milford Sound.
-It will be a full day, to say the least, but it will be an unforgettable experience.
-Lunch is provided.
+- Visit Milford Sound – One of the most scenic places in New Zealand is Milford Sound in Fiordland National Park.
+This Full-Day Milford Sound Experience takes you along a scenic drive stopping at many of the best lakes, valleys, and tunnels before embarking on a 2-hour cruise through the fiords and waterfalls in Milford Sound.
+It will be a full day, but it’s an unforgettable experience!

 Where to Stay in Queenstown, New Zealand